AKuzina/attack_vae/README.md

 This will create the conda environment `adv_vae` with the correct dependencies.

 #### Experiments
-Specifications on the parameters specified via the `argsparser` can be found in the corresponding `config.py` file.
+Parameters which can be specified via the `argsparser` can be found in the corresponding `config.py` file.

-We use [wandb](https://wandb.ai) to track th eexperiments.
-Specify you API key and user name in th files `run_experiments.py`, `run_attack.py` and `utils/wandb.py` before running the experiments.
+We use [wandb](https://wandb.ai) to track the experiments.
+Specify you API key and user name in th files `run_experiments.py`, `run_attack.py` and `utils/wandb.py` before running the experiments below.

 1. Train VAE
 ```